Moving can be exciting. New job! New surroundings!

 “Utility costs have a lot to do with the size of the property and the energy efficiency of the design and the systems,” says McIlwain.
 “The best way to estimate them is to get copies of the utility bills from the owners.”

 Even the cost of basic groceries and medicines can vary from place to place.
-To compare these costs, try Bankrate’s cost of living calculator by entering income and location along with a new location.
+To compare these costs, try Bankrate’s cost of living calculator by entering income, your old location and a new one.
 This will give you an estimate of the cost-of-living difference.

-For example, someone earning $200,000 in Washington, D.C., would need 21 percent more income to maintain a similar lifestyle in New York City’s Brooklyn borough.
+For example, someone earning $200,000 in Washington, D.C., would need 21 percent more income to maintain a similar lifestyle in Brooklyn, in New York City.
 By contrast, that same D.C. resident could earn 30 percent less in Dallas and still maintain a similar lifestyle.

 Homeowners fees are another variable cost.

-“It’s very important for people to know what the fees are and what they cover in terms of amenities and maintenance,” says Luetjen-Keeler.
+“It’s very important for people to know what the fees are and what they cover in terms of amenities and maintenance,” says Luetjen-Keeler, the certified relocation specialist.
 “You need to look at the association’s finances and ask about the rate of increase in fees.”

-Of course, costs are not the only factor in deciding whether or not to relocate, McIlwain says.
+It’s important to note that costs are not the only factor in deciding whether or not to relocate.

-“I think the primary consideration should be quality of life,” he says.
+“I think the primary consideration should be quality of life,” says McIlwain, formerly with the Urban Land Institute.
 “As long as they can afford to live there and still save for retirement, people should choose where they want to live.”